MarianVJ/priceComparatorBackend/Readme.md

     - **Password**: `springstudent`
 - A database named **PRODUCT_DATABASE** must exist before running the application.
   This is where all tables and data will be created and stored.
+- You need to update the `application.properties` file with your own email address and app-specific password for the price alert configuration.

 ## 3. Assumptions / Current limitations:
 - THE CSV FILES for discounts and prices are not duplicated: they had correct naming and there is no duplicated data.